-The more information you get the more personal the follow-up will be.
+The more information you can get, the more personal the follow-up will be.
 But there’s a problem.

 People don’t want to spend a long time filling out your form.
 The lead capture apps listed in the article above allow you to fill out additional information without asking the prospect.

-You can get an idea on budget, competitors they’ve worked with, key problems they want to solve and the individuals’ decision-making power in a short chat on your exhibition stand.
+You can get an idea of budget, competitors they’ve worked with, key problems they want to solve and the individual’s decision-making power in a short chat on your exhibition stand.
 Add these details to your lead capture form to give your sales team a good foundation for the follow-up.